Many owners have noticed symptoms of a mental disorder in their pets and their concerns range from my dog being lethargic and not himself to anxiety.

 Sometimes It Can Be the Way to Go

-Without knowing the specifics of the French bulldog’s case, we can only recommend accepting the doctor’s suggestion.
-Making sure that the dosage is right for the dog’s body mass should assure a safe treatment.
+Ensuring the dosage is suitable for the dog’s body mass should assure a safe treatment.
 Still, we’d monitor his condition closely, just in case.

 My Dog Is Lethargic and Not Himself Because I’m Pregnant

 Recently, we’ve even hired dog walkers.
-Other people are walking our precious pet!
-We’re neglecting him now so that it would be easier to neglect him even later!
+Other people are walking our precious pets!
+We’re neglecting him now, so it would be easier to ignore him later!

 It Won’t Feel as Bad Then as It Feels Now